wdi-sg/draw-rect/README.md

 ## Further

-Modify your function to print squares with the following patterns:
+Modify your function to print Rectangles with the following patterns:

 ```
 /**\